 This year for Thanksgiving, we’ll start with a traditional starter in France, foie gras with a nice glass of champagne.
-At this time of year I like to serve the foie gras with a little bit of cranberries on top.
+At this time of year, I like to serve the foie gras with a few cranberries on top.
 Those crisp berries not only add a crunchy texture, but also a nice tartness that rounds out the gamey liver taste.

 Given that we are in Florida with an abundance of seafood available to us, we are going to feast on stone crab claws, followed by whatever fresh fish we can find the day before, probably snapper, it’s in season right now and terrific.